 All that he had known since being a young lad peppering local houses around Lytham & St Anne’s Cricket Club with sixes was gone.

-boxing career – albeit with a TV crew in tow – suggests that it’s not that easy to let go of the training and diet routine.
+That Flintoff has found solace in a boxing career – albeit with a TV crew in tow – suggests that it’s not that easy to let go of the training and diet routine.

 But Flintoff is only the latest elite sports star to admit to suffering depression.
 Marcus Trescothick, Neil Lennon, Stan Collymore, Frank Bruno